Annapurna Circuit Trek Q&A

 This post may contain affiliate links.

 In 2001, pre-kids, Chef and I took on the Annapurna Circuit Trek in Nepal, it’s considered one of the best treks in the world.
 It’s a high altitude trek, reaching 5416m at the Thorong La, the highest pass.
 It’s long, it takes around three weeks to complete and it’s cold, in February, which was when we did it.
 It was one of the best experiences of our lives and not really something requiring training or high levels of fitness.
-Lets talk about the experience of Annapurna Circuit trekking.
+Let’s talk about the experience of Annapurna Circuit trekking.
 We returned to the Himalayas and Everest in 2016, 2018 and this year.
-In latter years with kids, links to those posts are here too.
+In later years we were trekking with kids, links to those posts are here too.

 Annapurna Circuit Hike Nepal